codr7/eli/README.md

 ## Embedded Lisp Interpreter

 ## Introduction
-`eli` represents the culmination of more than 15 years of research into designing and implementing embedded Lisp interpreters in various languages.
+`eli` represents the culmination of more than 15 years of designing and implementing embedded Lisp interpreters in various languages.

 It all began with a craving an embedded Lisp for personal projects, but evolved into one of the deepest rabbit holes I've had the pleasure of falling into.